 Applicants who have been conditionally accepted must submit their final official transcript by mid-July (Saskatchewan applicants have until August 1).
 If the transcript is not received, the application will not be considered.
-If admission requirements are not met and the transcript submitted, the non-refundable tuition deposit is forfeited.
+If the transcript is submitted, and admission requirements are not met, special circumstance admission processes will be followed.
+If the applicant is not admitted to the program, the non-refundable tuition deposit is forfeited.